jonsag/hunniPi/CUPS printer server, with Brother DCP-770CW, on Raspberry Pi.md

 Click 'Add printer' button.
 Enter username/password for pi if needed Mark 'Other Network Printers:' 'LPD/LPR Host or Printer' and click 'Continue'
 In 'Connection:' add 'lpd://\<Your printer's IP address\>/binary_p1' and click 'Continue'
-Enter name, description and so on.
-Connection should be 'lpd://192.168.10.30/binary_p1'
+Enter name, description and so on
 Mark 'Share' and click 'Continue'
 Set 'Make'->'Model' accordingly
 Click 'Add Printer'
 Click 'Set Default Options'